About UCF Downtown

 - the Public Affairs Doctoral Program.

 Additionally, we will create a new interdisciplinary, inter-college school with programs that redefine content creation, digital art, and communication for the 21st century.
-It will include programs in the Nicholson School of Communication (Journalism, Radio-Television, Advertising-Public Relations, Communications) and digital media, film, and the Florida Interactive Entertainment Academy.
+It will include programs in the Nicholson School of Communication (Journalism, Radio-Television, Advertising-Public Relations, Communication) and digital media, film, and the Florida Interactive Entertainment Academy.

 Geographic location of programs may vary.